 Renting in Japan as a foreigner is manageable once you know the basics: neighborhoods are priced largely by train-station access, units tend to be compact, and most apartments are unfurnished.
 Upfront costs are higher than many countries—often 3–5 months’ rent—covering deposit (shikikin), sometimes key money (reikin), an agent fee, a guarantor-company fee, and the first month.
-Landlords usually require a guarantor and standard documents (ID/residence card, income proof), and building rules are taken seriously.
-A bilingual agent can smooth the process, matching your lifestyle and commute needs to a realistic budget.

 In this edition, we feature an interview conducted by Isaac Correa from Amazing Realty with his boss, Edo Wataru, about the real estate world.
 The result was an honest, practical conversation full of useful information that we’d like to share with you today.